karatelabs/karate/README.md

 Refer to the section on [XPath Functions](#xpath-functions) for examples of advanced XPath usage.

 ### `set` multiple
 Karate has an elegant way to set multiple keys (via path expressions) in one step.
-As you would expect, non-existent keys (or array elements) will be created automatically.
-You can find more examples [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature).
+For convenience, non-existent keys (or array elements) will be created automatically.
+You can find more JSON examples [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature).

 ```cucumber
 * def cat = { name: '' }